-Our international operations expose us to additional risks that may materially adversely affect our business.
+Granite's international operations expose it to additional risks that may materially adversely affect Granite's business.

-During 2012, 34% of our revenue was generated in Canada, 30% of our revenue was generated in Austria, 17% of our revenue was generated in the United States, 10% of our revenue was generated in Germany, 7% of our revenue was generated in Mexico and our remaining revenue was generated in four other countries.
-Operating in different regions and countries exposes us to political, economic and other risks as well as multiple foreign regulatory requirements that are subject to change, including:
+During 2014, 30% of Granite's revenue was generated in Canada, 28% in Austria, 21% in the United States, 12% in Germany and the remainder in five other countries.
+Operating in different regions and countries exposes Granite to political, economic and other risks as well as multiple foreign regulatory requirements that are subject to change, including:

-- economic downturns in countries or geographic regions where we have significant operations, particularly if the sovereign debt crisis that is currently affecting the European Union continues or intensifies over an extended period; - economic tensions between governments and changes in international trade and investment policies; - regulations restricting our ability to do business in certain countries; - local regulatory compliance requirements;

-- · consequences from changes in tax laws including restrictions on the repatriation of funds; and - political and economic instability, natural calamities, war, and terrorism.
+- · consequences from changes in tax laws and treaties, including restrictions on the repatriation of funds; - economic downturns in countries or geographic regions where Granite has significant operations; - economic tensions between governments and changes in international trade and investment policies; - regulations restricting Granite's ability to do business in certain countries; - · local regulatory compliance requirements; and - political and economic instability, natural calamities, war, and terrorism.

-The effects of these risks may, individually or in the aggregate, materially adversely affect our business.
+The effects of these risks may, individually or in the aggregate, materially adversely affect Granite's business.

-Foreign currency fluctuations could reduce our revenues and increase our costs, and any future hedging transactions may limit our gains or result in losses for us.
+Foreign currency fluctuations could reduce Granite's revenues and increase Granite's costs, and any future hedging transactions may limit Granite's gains or result in losses.

-A majority of our current property portfolio is located outside of Canada and generates lease payments that are not denominated in Canadian dollars (see the chart titled "Real Estate Assets" in "Business Overview - Profile of Our Real Estate Portfolio", above).
-Since we currently report our financial results in Canadian dollars and do not currently hedge all of our non-Cdn.\$ rental revenues, we are subject to foreign currency fluctuations that could, from time to time, have an adverse impact on our financial position or operating results.
+A majority of Granite's current property portfolio is located outside of Canada and generates lease payments that are not denominated in Canadian dollars.
+Since Granite reports its financial results in Canadian dollars and does not currently hedge all of its non-Canadian dollar rental revenues, Granite is subject to foreign currency fluctuations that could, from time to time, have an adverse impact on Granite's financial position or operating results.

-From time to time, we may attempt to minimize or hedge our exposure to the impact that changes in foreign currency rates or interest rates may have on our revenue and liabilities through the use of derivative financial instruments.
-The use of derivative financial instruments, including forwards, futures, swaps and options, in our risk management strategy carries certain risks, including the risk that losses on a hedge position will reduce our profits and the cash available for development projects or dividends.
+From time to time, Granite may attempt to minimize or hedge its exposure to the impact that changes in foreign currency rates or interest rates may have on Granite's revenue and liabilities through the use of derivative financial instruments.
+The use of derivative financial instruments, including forwards, futures, swaps and options, in Granite's risk management strategy carries certain risks, including the risk that losses on a hedge position will reduce profits and the cash available for development projects or dividends.
 A hedge may not be effective in eliminating all the risks inherent in any particular position.
-Our profitability may be adversely affected during any period as a result of the use of derivatives.
+Granite's profitability may be adversely affected during any period as a result of the use of derivatives.

-We are subject to risks affecting the automotive parts industry.
+Granite is subject to risks affecting the automotive parts industry.

-Since Magna operates in the automotive parts industry, our business is, and for the foreseeable future will be, subject to conditions affecting the automotive industry generally.
-Although we intend to lease additional properties to tenants other than Magna, it is likely that our dependence on the automotive industry will continue to be significant.
+Since Magna operates in the automotive parts industry, Granite's business is, and for the foreseeable future will be, subject to conditions affecting the automotive industry generally.
+Although Granite intends to continue to increase the proportion of lease revenue it derives from tenants other than Magna, it is likely that Granite's dependence on the automotive industry will continue to be significant.